 Before explaining, it’s helpful to understand some physics.

 The first law of thermodynamics states, “energy is neither created nor destroyed, it simply changes form”, e.g. heat, light, sound.
 In simple terms, the sun is a hot ball that radiates energy (in the form of light) to the earth which then heats up the earth.
 After being filtered through the atmosphere, sunlight reaches the earth’s surface as ultraviolet light, visible light and infrared light.
 See image below.
-Ultraviolet (UV) light is invisible but we see the damaging effects in faded carpets and furnishings or worse – skin cancer.
+Ultraviolet (UV) light is invisible to us, but we see the damaging effects in faded carpets and furnishings or worse – skin cancer.
 Visible light (daylight) is the rainbow of colors we see with our eyes.
 Infrared light is the intense heat we feel when directly exposed to the sun, e.g. when we come out of the shade or a cloud suddenly moves away.

 When it comes to windows, the goal is to block all the UV light, let most or all of the visible light through and block or selectively control the infrared light.
 Here’s why.

 When the sun’s light hits a window, some is reflected off and some is absorbed by the glass (which can then be directed into, or away from, the interior space) and some passes directly through.
-For plastic windows and skylights, much of the UV is blocked, little is absorbed by the material and most of the infrared light passes right through into the space as heat.
+For plastic windows and skylights, much of the UV is blocked, little is absorbed by the material, but most of the infrared light passes right through into the space as heat.

 - Conduction is heat transferred between two objects when they touch – such as when you touch a hot skillet or a warm window.